Mintbase/Grants-Program/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 ## Project Overview :page_facing_up:

-This proposal is in response to Polkadot Bridge RFP.
+This proposal is in response to Mintbase Bridge RFP.
 ### Overview

 In this proposal, we use the following terms and definitions: